-1. New students - complete general admission requirements of Randolph Community College including placement testing, if necessary.
+1. New students - complete general admission requirements of Randolph Community College.
 Current students - skip to step 2.

-B. Provide official copies of high school transcript and/or adult high school equivalency and all college transcripts.
-High school seniors must submit current high school transcripts by January 15 (transcripts must be received by these dates, not postmarked by these dates) and an official high school transcript, upon graduation.
+• Provide official copies of high school transcript and/or adult high school equivalency test scores and all college transcripts.
+High school seniors must submit current high school transcripts by January 15 (transcripts must be received by this date, not postmarked by these dates) and an official high school transcript, upon graduation.
 Additional information may be found at www.randolph.edu/student-resources/submit-a-transcript.

-C. Take placement assessment, if needed.
-Come by the Welcome Center to take the placement assessment.
-Students who do not meet the cut scores on placement assessment(s) must complete and pass Developmental Studies courses with a grade of “C” or better.
+• Take placement assessment, if needed.
+Students who do not meet the benchmark on the placement assessment(s) must complete and pass Developmental Studies courses with a grade of “C” or better.
 Additional information may be found at www.randolph.edu/student-success/placement-assessment.

 • Meet with Financial Aid Office if necessary.
 Additional information may be found at www.randolph.edu/financial-aid.

 2. Evidence of "C" or greater in the following:

 - High School biology, or college-level general biology, or SCI 095.
 Biology course must be within 5 years of application to the program.

-- High school algebra, college algebra, has met the placement test cut score for DMA 050 or has successfully completed DMA 050.
+- High school algebra, college algebra, has met the placement test benchmark for DMA 050 or has successfully completed DMA 050.